 Prepared from materials

 Elephants are the largest living land animals.
-Distinctive features of these huge mammals are a long trunk and powerful tusks - the upper incisors that have changed in the process of evolution; no less striking signs of these creatures are a large head with large ears and pillar-like legs.
-The proboscis order, to which elephants belong, also belonged to the now extinct mastodons and mammoths.
+The distinctive features of these huge mammals are a long trunk and powerful tusks - the upper incisors modified during the process of evolution; no less striking signs of these creatures - big head with large ears and columnar legs.
+The order Proboscis, which includes elephants, also included the now extinct mastodons and mammoths.

 Elephants and their ancestors detailed information and video:

 Since the Eocene, the fossil ancestors of modern elephants inhabited almost all continents of the world, with the exception of Australia and Antarctica.
-The first proboscideans were relatively small aquatic animals weighing about 250 kg, whose incisors were then just beginning to grow, turning into tusks; at the same time, in the first species of proboscis, tusks were placed both on the lower and on the upper jaw.
+The first proboscideans were relatively small aquatic animals weighing about 250 kg, whose incisors were then just beginning to enlarge, turning into tusks; Moreover, in the first species of proboscideans, tusks were located on both the lower and upper jaws.

-One of the first proboscis was meryterium, the remains of which were first found on the shores of the ancient lake Meris in Egypt.
-According to scientists, these were semi-aquatic animals that outwardly resembled hippos, and as their incisors increased, the trunk, which became the main device for obtaining food, also extended.
+One of the first proboscideans was Meriteria, the remains of which were first found on the shores of the ancient Lake Meris in Egypt.
+According to scientists, these were semi-aquatic animals that looked like hippos, and as their incisors increased, the trunk also extended, which became the main device for obtaining food.

-The forelegs of the meriteria, which ended in hooves rather than claws, adapted to running, despite the constantly increasing body weight.
-The muzzles of the first proboscideans were elongated - like, for example, horses - and only later did they develop a rounded head, making them look like modern elephants.
+Meriteria's front legs, ending in hooves rather than claws, adapted to running despite their ever-increasing body weight.
+The first proboscideans had elongated muzzles - like horses, for example - and only later did they develop a rounded head, making them look like modern elephants.
 During the Eocene, with its warm and dry climate, there was a land bridge across the Arctic, along which mammals migrated from continent to continent.

 These were the ancestors of elephants - mammoths!

-In the Miocene, there were already many species - representatives of the proboscis order, and they all "flaunted" a long trunk and powerful tusk incisors.
+In the Miocene, many species already existed - representatives of the order Proboscidea, and they all “showed off” long trunk and powerful incisor tusks.
 Depending on the method of obtaining food, these animals were divided into species that fed on tree leaves, herbivorous species and omnivores.
-In dinoteria, the tusks grew from the upper jaw and were directed downward - the animals broke off the branches with them; in gomphotheres, on the contrary, 4 tusks grew from the lower and upper jaws towards each other, which closed like tongs.
+In dinoterias, tusks grew from the upper jaw and were directed downwards - with them the animals broke off branches; in gomphotheres, on the contrary, 4 tusks grew from the lower and upper jaws towards each other, which closed like tongs.

-In proboscis, which belonged to amebelodons, flat tusks grew from the lower jaw and resembled a scoop: it was easy for them to dig up and extract the roots and shoots of aquatic plants, and also, according to one of the theories of paleontologists, to peel off the bark from trees.
-All these species of proboscideans in the early Miocene migrated from Africa to Asia, and two species - gomphotheres and amebelodons - crossed the Bering Strait first to North and then to South America, while leaf-eating dinoteria never appeared in the Western Hemisphere.
+In proboscideans, which belonged to amoebelodons, flat tusks grew from the lower jaw and resembled a scoop: they were easy to dig and extract roots and shoots aquatic plants, and also, according to one of the theories of paleontologists, stripping the bark from trees.
+All these species of proboscis migrated from Africa to Asia in the early Miocene, and two species - gomphotheres and amebelodons - moved through the Bering Strait first to North and then to South America, while dinoteria, which fed on leaves, Western Hemisphere never showed up.

-In the middle and late Miocene, proboscideans differed greatly from each other and became the prototypes of a large number of species that lived in a variety of natural conditions.
+In the Middle and Late Miocene, proboscideans differed greatly from each other and became the prototypes of a large number of species that lived in a wide variety of regions. natural conditions.
 It was then that the first elephants appeared in Africa.
-Meanwhile, throughout the Miocene, the climate gradually became more and more severe; in the next epoch - in the Pleistocene - this led to the formation of powerful glaciers on almost half of the globe.
+Meanwhile, throughout the Miocene, the climate gradually became more severe; in the next era - in the Pleistocene - this led to the formation of powerful glaciers on almost half the area globe.

-The deterioration of the climate forced the proboscis to adapt to new environmental conditions: for example, it was then that the first hairy mammoths appeared, which perfectly adapted to the harsh climate of the Ice Age, and the more heat-loving proboscis species migrated to the south.
-At the end of the Pleistocene, the global extinction of mammals began, which ended with the fact that the modern fauna - in particular, a group of large mammals - began to number significantly fewer individuals than before.
-Then, in the Pleistocene, all proboscideans also died out, with the exception of the African elephant and its Indian counterpart.
+Climate deterioration has forced proboscideans to adapt to new conditions environment: so, it was then that the first woolly mammoths appeared, which perfectly adapted to the harsh climate of the Ice Age, and more thermophilic species Proboscideans migrated to the south.
+At the end of the Pleistocene, a global extinction of mammals began, which ended with the modern fauna - in particular the group of large mammals - consisting of significantly fewer individuals than before.
+At the same time, in the Pleistocene, all proboscideans became extinct, with the exception of the African elephant and its Indian counterpart.

 Graceful and mysterious elephants...

-Scientists still cannot unequivocally answer what caused this.
+Scientists still cannot answer unequivocally what caused this.
 Elephants are not only the largest of modern land animals, but also the longest-lived.
-Until our time, only two types of elephants have survived: the African elephant and the Indian elephant.
-They are characterized by a massive body structure, a large head with drooping ears and a long movable trunk.
-The elephant's trunk is not a nose, as is sometimes thought, but an upper lip fused with the nose.
-Thanks to this organ, a multi-ton animal does not need to bend down to pick up food from the surface of the earth or from a high branch - the elephant copes with this, calmly standing still.
+Only two species of elephants have survived to this day: the African elephant and the Indian elephant.
+They are characterized by a massive body structure, a large head with drooping ears and a long, mobile trunk.
+An elephant's trunk is not a nose, as is sometimes thought, but an upper lip fused with the nose.
+Thanks to this organ, the multi-ton animal does not need to bend over to pick up food from the surface of the ground or from a high branch - the elephant copes with this by standing calmly in place.

-The tip of the elephant's trunk is a very sensitive and movable zone - a kind of grasping device that allows the animal not only to pick up fruits or stems, but also to deftly operate with the smallest objects.
-With the help of the trunk, animals also drink and wash; they also express their emotions to them when courting individuals of the opposite sex and, as the very name of the organ indicates, elephants trumpet and make other sounds to them.
+The tip of an elephant's trunk is a very sensitive and mobile zone - a kind of grasping device that allows the animal not only to pick up fruits or stems, but also to dexterously operate the smallest objects.
+Animals also drink and wash themselves with the trunk; They also use it to express their emotions while courting individuals of the opposite sex and, as the name of the organ itself indicates, elephants trumpet and make other sounds to them.

-In a word, this is a truly universal device that has no equal in the animal kingdom.
-It consists of 15 thousand muscles, and in order to masterfully control its trunk, the baby elephant has to spend a lot of time.
-Elephants also have a peculiar structure of teeth.
-What are usually called fangs are actually incisors; they do not exist at all on the lower jaw, and from the upper jaw they grow in the form of tusks, which continue to grow throughout the life of the animal.
+In a word, this is a truly universal device that has no equal in the animal world.
+It consists of 15 thousand muscles, and in order to masterfully control its trunk, a baby elephant has to spend a lot of time.
+Elephants also have a unique tooth structure.
+What are commonly called canines are actually incisors; on the lower jaw there are none at all, but from the upper jaw they grow in the form of tusks, which continue to grow throughout the animal’s life.

-The tusks are covered with very hard enamel, which allows elephants to dig up tree roots, and during skirmishes for a female, they act as a weapon.
-The African elephant has tusks in both males and females.
-In elephants, they are much shorter, thinner and lighter, and the tusks of an old male African elephant can sometimes reach a length of 4 meters and weigh up to 220 kg.
-In females of the Indian elephant, the tusks are almost invisible from the outside and in the organism of this species they play the role of atavism; as for the males of the Indian elephant, most often their tusks are much smaller than those of their African counterparts, and in Ceylon you can meet a male without tusks at all.
+The tusks are covered with very hard enamel, which allows elephants to dig up tree roots, and during fights over the female, they serve as weapons.
+African elephants have tusks in both males and females.
+In female elephants they are much shorter, thinner and lighter, and the tusks of an old male African elephant can sometimes reach a length of 4 meters and weigh up to 220 kg.
+In female Indian elephants, the tusks are almost invisible from the outside and play the role of atavism in the body of this species; As for male Indian elephants, most often their tusks are much smaller than those of their African counterparts, and in Ceylon you can find a male without tusks at all.

-The surface of the massive molars in elephants is covered with numerous grooves, which allows the animals to chew on the hard parts of plants; teeth constantly grow from cavities in the back of the jaw and, moving forward, push out worn teeth.
+The surface of elephants' massive molars is covered with numerous grooves, which allows the animals to chew hard parts of plants; teeth constantly grow from cavities in the back of the jaw and, moving forward, push out worn teeth.

 Elephants communicate with each other not only by voice, but also by touch, smell, and appropriate postures.
-In addition to the roar that animals emit in moments of danger, elephants also speak with a dull low-frequency grunt, which is clearly audible within a radius of several kilometers.
-These disturbing sounds, which were previously considered just rumbling in the stomach, warn members of the herd and indicate the movement of the animal - in a word, they are a type of communication between members of the group.
+In addition to the roar that animals emit in moments of danger, elephants also communicate with a dull low-frequency grunt, which is clearly audible over a radius of several kilometers.
+These alarming sounds, once thought to be nothing more than stomach rumblings, warn members of the herd and indicate the movement of the animal - in short, they are a form of communication between members of the group.

-The largest species is the African elephant, which weighs up to 10 tons and reaches a height of 4 meters.
-Its massive body rests on columnar legs with rounded feet, at the base of which there is an elastic adipose tissue that cushions the weight of the animal's body when walking.
+Most close-up view is an African elephant that weighs up to 10 tons and reaches a height of 4 meters.
+Its massive body rests on columnar legs with rounded feet, at the base of which there is elastic fatty tissue that absorbs the weight of the animal’s body when walking.

 Here's an elephant!!!

 The skin of the African elephant is covered with sparse hairs.
-The ears of the animal are large; permeated with a dense network of blood vessels, they can remove excess heat from the body - or cool the head, fanning it like two fans.
+The animal's ears are large; penetrated by a dense network of blood vessels, they can remove excess heat from the body - or cool the head by fanning it like two fans.
 African elephants feed mainly on grass and less often on leaves and tree bark.
-Such a diet allowed them in the past to settle almost throughout the African continent south of the Sahara - in savannahs, forests and shrubs.
+This diet allowed them in the past to spread throughout almost the entire African continent south of the Sahara - in savannas, forests and bushes.

-Today, the habitat of these animals is limited by the size of protected reserves, but even there the threat to elephants from poachers cannot be completely eliminated.
-African elephants are herd animals living in family groups of several to several dozen individuals, all of which are subordinate to the oldest female.
-The Indian elephant is smaller than the African and has much smaller ears and tusks.
+Today, the habitat of these animals is limited by the size of protected reserves, but even there, the threat to elephants from poachers cannot be completely eliminated.
+African elephants are herd animals, living in family groups of several to several dozen individuals, all subordinate to the oldest female.
+The Indian elephant is smaller than the African elephant and has significantly smaller ears and tusks.

-The skin of these elephants has more hair and the top of the skull is more flattened.
-Indian elephants mainly live in forests, and their range is limited to India, Sri Lanka, the Malay Peninsula and the island of Sumatra; the number of wild elephants in the local nature is very small, and the existing individuals are threatened with extinction.
+The skin of these elephants has more hair, and top part the skull is more flattened.
+Indian elephants are primarily forest dwellers and their range is limited to India, Sri Lanka, the Malacca Peninsula and the island of Sumatra; The number of wild elephants in the wild there is very small, and the existing individuals are in danger of extinction.

 Indian elephants live in family groups, which consist of several females with babies.
-Animals feed on grass, leaves, bark, wood pulp, bamboo shoots and fruits - in particular, wild figs are very fond of.
-The Indian elephant is an animal with a calm character, easy to learn and train, so they are often used as working animals, especially in logging.
+Animals feed on grass, leaves, bark, wood pulp, bamboo shoots and fruits - in particular, they are very fond of wild figs. The Indian elephant is an animal with a calm character, easy to train and train, so they are often used as working animals, especially in logging.

-A distinctive feature of elephants is one of the most complex social organizations in the animal kingdom.
-Females have permanent and deep attachments in the herd, which is controlled by one leader.
-Elephants live in families or groups, in which there are up to several dozen females with offspring; usually animals do not move away from their group at a distance exceeding 1 km.
+The elephant's distinctive feature is one of the most complex in the animal kingdom. public organization.
+Females are characterized by constant and deep attachments in a herd, which is controlled by one leader.
+Elephants live in families or groups, in which there are up to several dozen females with offspring; Usually animals do not move away from their group to a distance exceeding 1 km.

 Although the head of the herd is usually the oldest and wisest female elephant, it can also be the largest and strongest female in the group.
-Old female elephants gather a group around them and lead them to its distant passages; it can be assumed that in this case the "elder" is surrounded not only by daughters, but also by granddaughters.
-During the movement, the leaders are in front, and when returning, they close the procession.
+Old female elephants gather a group around them and lead them on long journeys; it can be assumed that in this case the “elder” is surrounded not only by his daughters, but also by his granddaughters.
+During movement, the leaders are in front, and when returning they bring up the rear.

-When the leader weakens and loses strength, a younger individual takes its place, but the sudden and unexpected death of the leader always ends tragically: the remaining animals circle around the dead body in a panic, completely losing the ability to perform any adequate actions.
+When the leader weakens and loses strength, a younger individual takes his place, but the sudden and unexpected death of the leader always ends tragically: the remaining animals circle in panic around the dead body, completely losing the ability to take any adequate actions.

-Therefore, when it comes to preserving the population of elephants, scientists suggest relocating entire families to reserves and zoos, and not individual animals.
-The cooperation and altruism that is shown in elephant family groups is amazing: babies of both sexes are treated equally, and each of them can suckle milk from any female in the group.
+Therefore, when it comes to preserving the elephant population, scientists propose relocating entire families to nature reserves and zoos, rather than individual animals.
+The cooperation and altruism that occurs in elephant family groups is amazing: babies of both sexes are treated equally, and each of them can suckle from any female in the group.

-Elephants also take care of all the injured and sick members of their herd.
+Elephants also care for any wounded or sick members of their herd.

-We watch the video - “Are mammoths extinct ???” because they were seen in Yakutia !!!
+We watch the video - “Are mammoths extinct???” after all, they were seen in Yakutia!!!

-And now - the best film about the life of elephants from the BBC:
+And now - the most best movie about the life of elephants from the BBC:

-Elephants and their ancestors details and videos Elephants and their ancestors details and videos Elephants and their ancestors details and videos Liked the article?
-Share with friends in social networks:
+Elephants and their ancestors detailed information and video Elephants and their ancestors detailed information and video Elephants and their ancestors detailed information and video Did you like the article?
+Share with friends on social networks:

 These amazing primitive mammals